svlad-90/DLT-Message-Analyzer/md/search/search.md

 ![Screenshot of the attempt to apply regex which contains the error](./regex_with_error.png)

 Notification message contains the col number, at which an error has occurred.
-In addition to that, the regex line edit will jump to the error location and will select the col number character, which contains an error.
+In addition to that, the regex text edit will jump to the error location and will select the col number character, which contains an error.

 The same kind of error handling is also supported in the other menus, where user can enter the regexes, e.g. during the edit operation of the previously saved pattern: